khulnasoft-lab/design.khulnasoft.com/contents/usability/destructive-actions.md

 ### Medium severity

-Destructive actions can introduce annoyance to a user when performed unintentionally.
-Recovering from these actions are difficult and can have an emotional impact.
-Consider assisting a user with an additional step to prevent accidentally clicking an action.
-A real example would be to put this action within a dropdown requiring a minimum of two clicks.
+Destructive actions may be frustrating to a user when performed unintentionally.
+Recovering from these actions is difficult and can have an emotional impact.
+Consider introducing an additional step to prevent a user from accidentally completing a medium-severity destructive action.
+For example, put the action within a dropdown requiring a minimum of two clicks to complete it.

 ### Low severity

-The destructive action can easily be undone and no actual data was lost.
-Consider adding no friction at all in order to streamline the interface, especially in places where the action needs to be performed in bulk.
-These kinds of destructive actions can be exempt of using the [danger](/components/button#variants) variant and instead use the [default](/components/button#variants) variant.
+The destructive action can easily be undone and no actual data is lost.
+Consider adding no friction at all in order to streamline the interface, especially in places where an action needs to be performed in bulk.
+These kinds of destructive actions can be exempt of using the [danger](/components/button#variants) button variant and use the [default](/components/button#variants) variant instead.

 ## References